What To Do If Baby Has a Fear of Strangers

 Hello, baby!

 From aunts and uncles to friends and neighbors, baby is constantly meeting new people.
 Meeting people is a great way to work on baby’s social skills.
-While meeting baby is usually a happy occasion for the adults and older children involved, meeting new people can sometimes be hard for baby.
+While this is usually a happy occasion for the adults and older children involved, meeting new people can sometimes be hard for baby.

 They may feel anxious or confused by new faces and voices, sometimes called “fear of strangers” or “stranger anxiety”.

-Even as they get older, some young children may be a little bit scared to meet new people.
-In the past two years, baby may not have been meeting as many new people as you would have hoped—but that’s ok!
+Even as they get older, some young children may be a little scared to meet unfamiliar people.
 No matter baby’s age or experience with new people, there are lots of ways to introduce them to new faces.

 How should babies and children react when they meet new people?

 Some babies are scared, while others don’t seem to mind it at all.
-If baby is afraid, remember fear of strangers is a common and normal stage of child development.
-So there is nothing wrong with baby being scared—it’s actual a very common reaction!
+If baby is afraid, remember fear of strangers is a normal stage of child development.
+So there is nothing wrong with baby being scared—it’s actually a very common reaction!

 How do you know if your child has a fear of strangers?